 This tax was introduced in 2006 under Section 44AD of the Income Tax Act.

-This tax applies to individuals with a net investment income exceeding Rs.1.5 Lakhs per annum.
+This tax applies to individuals with a net investment income exceeding Rs.1.5 Lakhs annually.